 Even if you aren’t a couch potato, you still have to kick up your feet and take it easy every once in a while.
 Why not learn a few survival skills while you do?
 The best skills are learned with some blood, sweat, and tears- but that doesn’t mean you can’t learn anything while just sitting around.

-1/9 Tie Some Knots
+1. Tie Some Knots

-2/9 Speak Another Language
+2. Speak Another Language

-It is tough learning another language, and takes a long time to master, but even simple words and phrases can be useful in a disaster.
-You may also find it helps during every day activities, and it can even give you a leg up at your work place.
+It is tough learning another language and takes a long time to master, but even simple words and phrases can be useful in a disaster.
+You may also find it helps during everyday activities, and it can even give you a leg up at your workplace.

-3/9 Pick a Lock
+3. Pick a Lock

 Picking locks can get you into safe places, help you find useful resources, and maybe most importantly, help you understand how to prevent your own locks from being picked.
 If you have never picked a lock before, grab a clear lock and start fiddling with it in your free time.

-4/9 Practice Whittling or Bushcraft
+4. Practice Whittling or Bushcraft

 Grab a stick and knife and start making something.
 Whether you are making something practical, a piece of art, or practicing feathering wood- you can get some good hands-on time while you are on the couch.
 Both whittling and bushcraft are skills best learned by actually doing them and practicing often.

 5. Weave a Net